tanindatascience/AirlinePassenger-Satisfaction-Modeling/README.md

 **AIRLINE PASSENGER SATISFACTION FEEDBACK: EDA & LOGIT MODEL**

-Customer satisfaction scores from 120,000+ airline passengers, including additional information about each passenger, their flight, and type of travel, as well as ther evaluation of different factors like cleanliness, comfort, service, and overall experience.
+Customer satisfaction scores from 120,000+ airline passengers, including additional information about each passenger, their flight, and type of travel, and their evaluation of different factors like cleanliness, comfort, service, and overall experience.

 Taken from Maven Analytics' Data Playground, this data contains feedback scores by airline passengers for various services offered by the airline company with the final feedback - 'Satisfied' or 'Neutral/Dissatisfied' also given by passengers.
 The main objective is to answer the following questions posed by Maven Analytics.
 1. Which percentage of airline passengers are satisfied?